GENERAL TERMS AND CONDITIONS

 3 COMPANY’S RESPONSIBILITIES

-- For listed companies and listed financial instruments, the Company shall comply with insider regulations and guidelines valid at any particular time.
+- The Company shall comply with insider regulations and guidelines valid at any particular time.
 Prior to disclosing any inside information to the Provider, the Company shall notify the Provider in writing and obtain written acknowledgment from the Provider that the Provider is aware of the inside nature of the information to be disclosed.

 - The Company shall be responsible for the information and instructions provided to the Provider by the Company or on behalf of the Company and for keeping them up to date.
 The Provider will be entitled to assume that all information and material that has been furnished to the Provider by the Company or on behalf of the Company is correct and without errors.

-- The Company ensures that the requirements, definitions and schedules set for the Services and Deliverables are stated correctly in the Agreement and that the Services and Deliverables to be delivered are suitable for the purpose and needs intended by the Company.
+- The Company ensures that the requirements and schedules set for the Services and Deliverables are stated correctly in the Agreement and that the Services and Deliverables to be delivered are suitable for the purpose and needs intended by the Company.

 - The Company undertakes to make any decisions required by the Services without undue delay and follow the schedule required by the Services.
-The Company shall take care of the legal and other necessary measures relating to decision-making and registration of decisions.
+The Company shall be responsible for legal and other necessary measures relating to decision-making and registration of decisions.

-- The Company is responsible and shall pay for any direct costs incurred to and by the Provider or involved with completing of the Services and which are agreed separately in advance and in writing, including but not limited to fees charged by auditors, lawyers, authorities or other third parties.
+- The Company shall pay for any direct costs and expenses incurred by the Provider if such costs are agreed separately in advance and in writing.
 Should the amount of such costs change, the prices specified in the Agreement shall be revised correspondingly.

-- Notwithstanding the aforesaid or anything contrary, the Provider shall be entitled to charge, separately, for additional costs incurred as a result of the provision of incorrect information by the Company or for any other reason for which the Company is responsible.
+- The Provider has the right to charge separately for any work requested by the Company in writing that falls outside the scope of the Agreement, as well as for additional costs incurred as a result of the provision of incorrect information by the Company or for any other reason for which the Company is responsible.

-- The Provider has the right to charge for travel time and the necessary and reasonable travel expenses as well as reasonable accommodation costs for travels outside the city in which the Provider’s office is located, that are made at the request of the Company or otherwise approved in advance by the Company.
+- The Provider has the right to charge for travel time and necessary and reasonable travel expenses as well as reasonable accommodation costs for travels outside the city in which the Provider’s office is located, that are made at the request of the Company or otherwise pre-approved by the Company.

-- The applicable payment term is specified in the Agreement, or, if the payment term is not specified elsewhere in the Agreement, it is fourteen (14) days net.
-The late payment interest for any overdue amount is determined according to the applicable law.
+- The applicable payment term is specified elsewhere in the Agreement, or, if not specified elsewhere in the Agreement, it is fourteen (14) days net.
+Late payment interest for any overdue amount is determined according to the applicable law.
 If the payment is delayed by more than thirty (30) days from the due date, the Provider is entitled to withhold further performance of Services until all such late payments due have been paid in full.

-- The fees and costs are exclusive of value added tax and other taxes, duties, levies and public charges (“Public Charges”).
-Public Charges will be added to the prices and charged in accordance with the applicable law in effect at the time of issuing the invoice.
-Should the amount of Public Charges determined by the authorities change, the prices specified in the Agreement shall be revised correspondingly.
+- The fees are exclusive of value added tax and other duties, levies and public charges (“VAT”).
+VAT will be added to the fees and charged in accordance with the applicable law in effect at the time of issuing the invoice.
+Should the amount of VAT determined by the authorities change, the fees specified in the Agreement shall be revised correspondingly.
+Should a fee that initially is deemed not to require VAT later on require such, because of interpretation of tax laws or other such reasons, the Provider has the right to charge the Company with the VAT in arrears.

 - The Provider has the right to set off its receivable from the Company against the Company’s receivable based on the Agreement.